Scarlet273/FreeML/README.md

 # Data Science Online Resources

-This a list of data science learning materials organized by topics.
+This is a list of data science learning materials organized by topics.

 ***